Institute Fellows

 ICT Fellow Simone Rizkallah, MA

 Will Wright lives in Phoenix with his wife and sons and is a History and Religion Teacher at St. John Paul II Catholic High School.
 He is an adjunct instructor and Institute Fellow with the Institute of Catholic Theology in Phoenix and an instructor at the Kino Catechetical Institute.
-He is also a regular author for the website Catholic-Link English, many of his articles have been featured on “The Best of Catholic Blogging” column on the National Catholic Register website, and has been published with Adoremus Bulletin and SpiritualDirection.com.
+He is also a regular author and has been published with Adoremus Bulletin, SpiritualDirection.com, and Catholic-Link English.
 Will earned a Bachelor’s Degree in History from the University of North Carolina at Chapel Hill.
 He also holds a dual course of study Master’s Degree in Catechetics & Evangelization and Theology & Christian Ministry from Franciscan University of Steubenville.
 He is currently enrolled with Pontifex University and working towards a Doctorate in Theology (ThD).